-The fault locator function (abbreviated "FLX" in event block names) generates events and registers from the status changes in triggering and calculation.
+The fault locator function (abbreviated "FLX" in event block names) generates events and registers from the status changes in the events listed below.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.

-The events triggered by the function are recorded with a time stamp and with process data values.
+The events triggered by the function are recorded with a time stamp.
+The function also provides a resettable cumulative counter for the fault locator triggering events.